 How ID thieves get your information

-Spamming: Spammers send unsolicited emails and advertisements to huge mailing lists.
-These files may contain viruses, that find ways to hack into your computer and even your accounts.
+Spamming: Spammers send unsolicited emails, postcards and other advertisements to huge mailing lists.
+These may contain links or electronic files that may have viruses, that find ways to hack into your computer and even your accounts.

-New scams crop up daily.
-Thieves use social engineering techniques to attempt to con us into opening email messages and entering our information.
+New scams crop up daily so try to stay inform.
+Thieves use social engineering techniques to look very convincing so they can con us into opening email messages and entering our information.

 Share this post

 Indicator #1 Oftentimes, people who have been the victim of identity theft will begin receiving letters or phone calls …Read More about How to know if you are a possible victim of identity theft